What Is the Best Roomba To Buy In 2018: Model Comparison Chart

 Why you might want to buy the Roomba with rubber brushes

-For sure, the first thing you should think about is what you are ready to spend on a Roomba.
-If you have the budget, you might look at the latest robot vacuum cleaner, so from here you should know the differences between bristle and rubber rollers and why they matter.
-It is not a big deal to clean a bristle brush from tangled hair, but it can be annoying at times.
+If you are not tight on your budget, you might look at the latest robot vacuum cleaner, so from here you should know the differences between bristle and rubber rollers and why they matter.
+It is not a big deal to clean a bristle brush from tangled hair, but it can become annoying at times.
 I have the iLIFE V7S myself and face the issue of wrapped hair after every cleaning.
 My wife has long hair which means that the brush needs to be cleaned after every session.
 By contrast, rubber rollers are tangle-free.
 Just my opinion, but you might be want to know this before buying a robot vacuum.

 How to control Roomba?